mihnea-s/silk-script/README.md

 ## Command line interface

-The silk tool can compile code to silk VM bytecode or interpret it on the fly with it's own interpreter or an embedded instance of the silk CM.
+The silk tool can compile code to silk VM bytecode or interpret it on the fly with it's own interpreter.

 ```
 (?)
 Help: silk usage:
   -h, --help  ->  shows the help page
   -c, --compile ->  compile the files to a silk vm executable
+  -d, --debug ->  interpret the files with the debug tool
-  -i, --interactive  ->  open a repl session after compilation
+  -i, --interactive ->  open a repl session
 ```

 ## The Virtual Machine